mssgill/hscSphinx/database/stored_function.rst

    * - equ2gal
      - set of double precision (ra, dec) J2000
      - set of double precision (gallon, gallat)
-     - transform equatrial coordinates in degree to galactic coordinates in degree
+     - transform equatrial coordinates in degree to galactic coordinates in degree (based on SLALIB 2.5-4)

    * - gal2equ
      - set of double precision (gallon, gallat)
      - set of double precision (ra, dec) J2000
-     - transform galactic coordinates in degree to equatrial coordinates in degree
+     - transform galactic coordinates in degree to equatrial coordinates in degree (based on SLALIB 2.5-4)

 example of frameid2visitccd and  visitccd2frameid::